anirudh-rs/ai-stem-separator/README.md

 - Confidence threshold of 55% applied — low confidence shown as Inconclusive

 ## Demo
-- The repository file contains a demo video showing the stem functionality
+- The repository contains a demo video showing the stem functionality